mateomartinez510/Springboard/Household_Sounds_Capstone/README.md

 ## [3.
 Exploratory Data Analysis](https://github.com/mateomartinez510/Springboard/blob/master/Household_Sounds_Capstone/notebooks/03_EDA.ipynb)

-In this notebook we will investigate in more depth the audio tags, class labels, and the imbalanced classes in the train and test sets.
+In this notebook we will investigate in more depth the audio tags, class labels, and class imbalance in the train and test sets.
 We will analyze each of the three sets of features as well as the raw audio files.

 ## [4.
 Pre-Processing](https://github.com/mateomartinez510/Springboard/blob/master/Household_Sounds_Capstone/notebooks/04_Pre_Processing.ipynb)